pcca-matrix/PCCA-Layout/README.md

 default alignement is bottom center.

 ### Tags
 2 tags are available: 'completed' and 'fail'.
-These tage are displayed in the on-screen game info area (bottom left corner by default).
+These tags are displayed in the on-screen game info area (bottom left corner by default).
 You can add your own png file named as your tag name in pcca/images/tags (must be in .png format).

 ## Known Issues:
 - axis rotation for video snap (AM does not have z-axis property for axis rotation ).